Bedrock-OSS/regolith-docs/docs/tutorials/create-local-filter.md

 **2.** Create a Python file for your filter.

-Create a new folder in the root of your project called filters.
-Inside this folder, create a new Python file called `hello_filter.py`.
-You can pick any other name and puting the script in the filters folder is optional, but it is a good practice to keep your filters organized.
+Create a folder named `filters` in the root of your project.
+Inside this folder, create a new Python file, `hello_filter.py` (you can choose a different path if you like, but it's a good practice to organize filters this way).

 filters/hello_filter.py:
 ```python